 - Marijuana Anonymous - Trinity Church, 19th and Walnut St, Philadelphia, PA - Contact (215) 525-1525

-Saint Joseph's University policy on sexual offenses is stated in its entirety in the Saint Joseph's University Handbook and the University's web site at http://www.sju.edu/resources/humanresources/sexoffense.html.
-The policy identifies and describes procedures and resources available to those individuals who believe they have been a victim or victims of a sexual offense, identifies possible sanctions for violations of the policy, appeals procedures and educational programs.
+Saint Joseph's University policy on sexual violence is stated in its entirety in the Student Handbook and the University's web site at http://www.sju.edu/int/resources/humanresources/sexualviolence.html.
+The policy identifies and describes procedures and resources available to those individuals who believe they have been a victim or victims of a sexual violence, identifies possible sanctions for violations of the policy, appeals procedures and educational programs.

 Counseling and Psychological Services (610-660-1090) offers confidential counseling to students for a wide variety of concerns, including the psychological effects of sexual offenses.
 Referral for in-patient or out-patient psychiatric care is also available to students, faculty and staff.

 The Department of Public Safety and Security will provide information about filing criminal charges.
 If the person making the report of a sexual offense so desires, the Department of Public Safety and Security will assist her or him in contacting the local police.
-This office will also provide information for contacting a member of REPP (610-733-9650, available 24 hours a day) if she or he so desires.
+This office will also provide information for contacting a member of REPP (Rape Education and Prevention Program 610-733-9650, available 24 hours a day) if she or he so desires.

 The timely preservation and collection of relevant evidence is important should criminal charges be pursued.
 Evidence including clothing, drinks, glasses, bed linens, etc. should be preserved.
 In order to preserve evidence of body hairs and fluids, a victim should be medically examined as soon as possible and before showering, bathing or other clean up occurs.
 REPP members are available to support and accompany individuals through the examination and interview process, as needed.

-When the alleged offender is a student, the alleged offense will be handled under the Student Code and Student Judicial Process as a Major Violation.
-Both parties (the accused and the alleged victim) may have a support person from the SJU community who may accompany him/her during the hearing.
+When the respondent is a student, the report will be addressed through Community Standards as a violation of the Sexual Violence Policy.
+Both the complainant and the respondent will be offered a support person from the SJU community who may accompany him/her throughout the process.

 A sanction will be imposed for violation of this Policy.
 The University has wide discretion as to the sanctions that may be imposed, including removal from the residence community, removal from participation in extracurricular activities, suspension from the University and/or expulsion from the University.
 Appropriate sanctions may also be imposed upon groups or organizations found to have violated this policy.
-Both the accuser and the accused shall be informed of the University's final determination in a disciplinary proceeding and any sanction imposed against the accused.
+Both the complainant and the respondent shall be informed of the University's final determination in a disciplinary proceeding and any sanction imposed against the respondent.

-In an effort to promote awareness of rape, acquaintance rape, and other forcible and non-forcible sex offenses within the University community, several educational programs are conducted throughout the year.
-One such program, Voices of Men, provides information on sexual violence and bystander intervention and is geared towards freshmen, student-athletes, and members of Greek Life.
+In an effort to promote awareness of dating violence, domestic violence, sexual assault and stalking several educational programs are conducted throughout the year.
+During New Student Orientation incoming students participate in a program addressing these issues which also included by-stander intervention.
+Similar programs are conducted for student athletes, members of Greek organizations, and student leaders such as Resident Assistants, Orientation Leaders and Service Trip Leaders.
 Initiatives are carried out during Sexual Assault Awareness Month in April and include educational programming in the residence halls and a "Take Back the Night" event in partnership with REPP.